KILTprotocol/docs/docs/concepts/07_advanced_concepts/01_terms_and_quote.md

 - **Legitimations**: A legitimation is a Credential, issued to the Attester, showing that the Attester has the authority or legitimacy to attest the claim requested.
 - This is a way of establishing trust between the participants.

-- **Delegation Id**: An Attester may be part of a top-down trust authority, given them the right to attest in the name of an institution, or similar.
-E.g. a business giving the right to their employee to attest the claim on their behalf.
+- **Delegation Id**: An Attester may be part of a top-down trust authority, given them the right to attest in the name of an institution, or similar, e.g., a business giving the right to their employee to attest the claim on their behalf.
 This is a delegation.
 If the Attester has attestation rights, delegated from another entity, this should be stated clearly at this point.
 - See [here](/docs/concepts/distributed_trust) for details on how to create a delegation.

 - **Quote**: A Quote could include any or all of the following: